Chapter 11.5 – Port-City Relationships

 Cruise terminal location raises issues concerning the site and how it should be planned, which cannot be decided separately from the broader destination or regional planning framework.
 When several potential port sites are available, broader goals may include spreading tourism to new areas, strengthening infrastructure, creating tourism routes, and investing in essential facilities.
 Plans for other sector development and other forms of tourism create cumulative effects.
 The forms of stakeholder involvement in location choice and, when essential, spatial and traffic planning are increasingly important.

 Port planning and the hosting of cruise activities do not end at the terminal gate.
-Passenger transfer from the terminal to the city and transportation related to shore excursions are part of the process.
-Efficient location choices are conditioned by the efficiency of private or public transport strategies, such as services provided to the terminal.
+Passenger transfers from the terminal to the city and transportation for shore excursions are part of the process.
+Efficient location choices are conditioned by the efficiency of private or public transport, such as services to the terminal.
 Consideration must also be given to avoiding interference with urban road traffic when a cruise ship arrives or departs.
 Location choices are also linked with the capacity of several tourism-related industries to connect, as well as the urban tourism strategies that tourism organizations and other relevant decision-makers have in place.

-Resolving most of the problems demands more than an agreement on some technical issues, such as berth allocation.
+Resolving most problems requires more than agreement on technical issues, such as berth allocation.
 It also incites the development of two types of coordination.
-The first is the coordination between cruise ports and cruise lines to synchronize the system at the port and the operations taking place at the port terminal.
+The first is the coordination between cruise ports and cruise lines to synchronize the port system and the operations at the port terminal.
 The second is the coordination of tourist destinations, including local public authorities, museums, retailers, and, most importantly, transport service providers (coaches, buses, taxis) and travel-related industries, to create seamless embarkation and disembarkation processes and passenger flow at the destination.
-Even port arrangements, such as berth planning, cannot be efficiently implemented if there are no means to involve other actors at the destination in order to orchestrate the entire cruise supply chain.
+Even port arrangements, such as berth planning, cannot be efficiently implemented without means to involve other actors at the destination to orchestrate the entire cruise supply chain.

 D. Sustaining an international agenda